mapninja/CV/README.md

  * Management and circulation of GPS and field data collection equipment collection

 ----
-## Geographic Information Systems Assistant & Instruction Specialist
+### Geographic Information Systems Assistant & Instruction Specialist
-### Yale University Library Map Department
+#### Yale University Library Map Department
-#### Aug 2005 - Sept 2010
+##### Aug 2005 - Sept 2010
  * Creation, coordination and teaching of The Yale Map Department's Geospatial Technology Instruction Program
- * Technical support for the use of GIS and Geotech in research and teaching
+ * Technical support for the use of spatial data and technologies in research and teaching
- * Collaboration in Faculty research & curriculum development
+ * Collaboration on faculty research & curriculum development
- * Research GIS Infrastructure Administration, including System and Database Administration
+ * Research GIS Infrastructure Administration, including system and database administration

 ----
-## Research Assistant / Teaching Assistant
+### Research Assistant / Teaching Assistant
-### University of Texas at Dallas
+#### University of Texas at Dallas
-#### Aug 2003 to Aug 2005
+##### Aug 2003 to Aug 2005
  * Planning and execution of various research projects
  * GIS software (ESRI) support and instruction
  * Creation, editing and maintenance of geographic data sets in several formats